Training to be an Officer

 You'll learn the basic military skills and by the end you'll have a solid grounding in the fundamentals of military leadership.
 There are three key exercises in Junior Term which focus on fieldcraft and tactics.

-After this term you'll spend two weeks on Adventurous Training earning an Adventurous Training Qualification.
+After this term you'll spend one week on Adventurous Training earning an Adventurous Training Qualification.
 This could be caving, skiing, paragliding, diving, sailing, mountaineering or canoeing.

 Intermediate Term (14 weeks)